Cryingcactus/gatsby-starter-netlify-cms/src/pages/index.md

 typingSection:
   title: tgthr we'll
   copy: We’re a consultancy passionate about building a radically better future.
-    We partner with purpose-driven businesses to acceelrate their growth while maximizing impact.
+    We partner with purpose-driven businesses to accelerate their growth while maximizing impact.
   typedWords:
     - word: achieve lasting growth.